clarktrimble/ba-blog/content/blog/generic-golang/index.md

 Better :)

-Shout out to [Eli Bendersky](https://eli.thegreenplace.net/2021/generic-functions-on-slices-with-go-type-parameters/) for getting me off to a quick start with this.
+Shout out to [Eli Bendersky](https://eli.thegreenplace.net/2021/generic-functions-on-slices-with-go-type-parameters/) for a nice article on generic slices.
 Thanks Eli!

+### TL;DR

+This section is the punchline for making the world a better place through the judicious application of generics.
+From here, I follow my nose to a few more or less related improvements to the project.

 ## Generic Round Two

-Getting this far, traipsing around the `ch-go` docs once again, I stumbled upon:
+Getting this far, traipsing around the `ch-go` docs again, I stumbled upon:

 ```go
 type ColumnOf[T any] interface {